Articles by The Professional Trustee Team

 Golden Nugget #4

 Half the money that people spend on advertising is wasted.
 The problem is, they never know which half.
 Have you identified what form of advertising works for your company and brand?
 Lots of companies think chucking the marketing dollar around will automatically generate business.
 Wrong.
-You need to be sure what your marketing dollar spend translates into business dollars.
+You need to be sure that your marketing dollar spend translates into business dollars.
 You also should know what advertisements and methods work the best for your business.

 Golden Nugget #5